-Envision Oak Point along FM 720
+Envision Oak Point along FM 720/Oak Grove Parkway

 The FLUP map suggests retail/commercial land use category in this area.
-The intersection of FM 720 and Martop Road should establish a sense of arrival with the use of an entryway sign, promoting Oak Point's lake-rural feel.
+The intersection of FM 720/Oak Grove Parkway and Martop Road should establish a sense of arrival with the use of an entryway sign, promoting Oak Point's lake-rural feel.
 The corridor should be designed with decorative light features, banner signs, and street planters.
-The proposed trail along this corridor should create an inviting environment by integrating landscaping, xeriscaping, and other streetscaping methods such as street benches.
-Considerations should be made to add a new public facility to a suitable location along FM 720 and develop the surrounding areas with a "placemaking" concept.
+The proposed trail along this corridor should create an inviting environment by integrating landscaping, xeriscaping, and other streetscaping methods.
+Considerations should be made to add a new public facility to a suitable location along FM 720/Oak Grove Parkway and develop the surrounding areas with a "placemaking" concept.
 Examples of a placemaking concept include providing a gathering space for residents or a venue to hold special events around the public facility.

-Figure 19: Envision Oak Point along FM 720
+Figure 19: Envision Oak Point along FM 720/Oak Grove Parkway